 68) Jungle Cruise

 Join fan favorites Dwayne Johnson and Emily Blunt for the adventure of a lifetime on Disney’s “Jungle Cruise,” a rollicking thrill-ride down the Amazon with wisecracking skipper Frank Wolff and intrepid researcher Dr. Lily Houghton.
 Lily travels from London, England to the Amazon jungle and enlists Frank’s questionable services to guide her downriver on La Quila—his ramshackle-but-charming boat.
 Lily is determined to uncover an ancient tree with unparalleled healing abilities—possessing the power to change the future of medicine.
 Thrust on this epic quest together, the unlikely duo encounters innumerable dangers and supernatural forces, all lurking in the deceptive beauty of the lush rainforest.
 But as the secrets of the lost tree unfold, the stakes reach even higher for Lily and Frank and their fate—and mankind’s—hangs in the balance.
-Jungle Cruise is one of my favourite films of the year!

 When most people think of Lucasfilm, they think Star Wars, but this classic 80’s adventure movie is worth checking out.
 Fearful of a prophecy stating that a girl child will be born to bring about her downfall, the evil Queen Bavmorda imprisons all pregnant women within the formidable stronghold of Nockmaar.
 A child, Elora Danan, is born in the Nockmaar dungeons and identified as the prophesied child by a birthmark on her arm.
 However, before the black sorceress arrives to claim the child, Elora’s mother convinces her reluctant midwife to escape with the baby.
 Willow, a timid farmer and aspiring sorcerer, is entrusted with delivering the royal infant from evil.